Generalized cluster structures related to Poisson duals of $\mathrm{SL}_n$: Introduction

 Let $\Pi$ be a fixed set of simple roots of type $A_{n-1}$ identified with the interval $[1,n-1]$.
-In this subsection, given a BD triple $\bg :=(\Gamma_1,\Gamma_2,\gamma)$, we describe the initial extended cluster of $\gc_h^{\dagger}(\bg)$ on $(\GL_n,\pi_{\bg}^{\dagger})$ and $(\SL_n,\pi_{\bg}^{\dagger})$ in the \emph{$h$-convention}.
-The ground field is always assumed to be $\mathbb{C}$.
-For the trivial BD triple, the description was provided in~\cite{double}.
-In Section~\ref{s:descr_g} we provide an alternative construction that we refer to as the \emph{$g$-convention}.
-The initial extended cluster comprises three types of functions: $c$-functions, $\varphi$-functions and $h$-functions.
-Only the description of the $h$-functions depends on the choice of the Belavin-Drinfeld triple.
-The description of the initial quiver is provided in Appendix~\ref{s:ainiquivh}, and selected examples are provided in Appendix~\ref{s:exs}.
+In this subsection, given a BD triple $\bg :=(\Gamma_1,\Gamma_2,\gamma)$ and a BD quadruple $\bar{\bg}:=(\bg,r_0)$, we describe the initial extended cluster of $\gc_h^{\dagger}(\bg)$ for $(\GL_n,\pi_{\bar{\bg}}^{\dagger})$ and $(\SL_n,\pi_{\bar{\bg}}^{\dagger})$ in the \emph{$h$-convention}.
+For the trivial BD quadruple, the description was provided in~\cite{double}.
+In Section~\ref{s:descr_g}, we provide an alternative construction referred to as the \emph{$g$-convention}.
+The initial extended cluster comprises three types of functions: $c$-functions, $\varphi$-functions, and $h$-functions.
+Only the description of the $h$-functions depends on the choice of the BD triple.
+The initial quiver is described in Appendix~\ref{s:ainiquivh}, and selected examples are provided in Appendix~\ref{s:exs}.